DOI-USGS/sciencebasepy/readme.md

 the destination folder must exist.

 ### Update
+Note: When uploading associated files, such as the various files making up a shapefile, or a raster and its associated SLD, be sure to upload them with a single call to one of the `upload_files*` methods.
+Otherwise, ScienceBase will not create the appropriate facets, and services will not be created.

 * `update_item(sb_json)`
 Updates an existing ScienceBase item.

 * `upload_file_to_item(sb_json, filename)`
 Upload a file to an existing ScienceBase item.

-* `upload_file_and_create_item(parentid, filename)`
-Upload a file and create a ScienceBase item.

-* `upload_files_age_create_item(parentid, [filename,...])`
-Upload a set of files and create a ScienceBase item.
+Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

 * `upload_files_and_update_item(item, [filename,...])`
 Upload a set of files and update an existing ScienceBase item.
+Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

 * `upload_files_and_upsert_item(item, [filename,...])`
 Upload multiple files and create or update a ScienceBase item.
+Add the parameter `scrape_file=False` to bypass ScienceBase metadata processing.

 * `replace_file(filename, item)`
 Replace a file on a ScienceBase Item.
 This method will replace all files named the same as the new file,